-As a dedicated listener and skilled advocate, Rachael has served as a powerful voice for the Lethbridge riding since she was first elected in 2015.
+As a dedicated listener and tireless advocate, Rachael has served as a powerful voice for the Lethbridge riding since she was first elected in 2015.

 As the Member of Parliament for Lethbridge, Rachael is committed to putting people first.
 Every year, she attends as many events as possible throughout the riding, tours dozens of local businesses and organizations, and meets one-on-one with hundreds of constituents.

-Empowered by the stories people share with her, Rachael is able to put a human face to government policies when she speaks in the House of Commons.
+Empowered by the stories people share with her, Rachael puts a human face to government policies when she speaks in the House of Commons.

-Rachael was elected by her colleagues to be on the Executive Committee for the Canada-Europe Parliamentary Association and serves as a delegate to the Parliamentary Assembly in the Council of Europe where she represents Canada in discussions on human rights, democracy and the rule of law.
+Rachael is currently a member of the Canada-Europe Parliamentary Association and serves as a delegate to the Parliamentary Assembly in the Council of Europe where she represents Canada in discussions on human rights, democracy and the rule of law.
+She is also a member of the Canada-United States Inter-Parliamentary Group, the Canada-Israel Interparliamentary Group, and the Canadian Group of the Inter-Parliamentary Union.
+As a member of these groups, Rachael continues to advocate for Canadian interests on the world stage and works to create bi-lateral ties with her international counterparts.

 Before entering public life, Rachael earned a strong reputation for building community and empowering others.
 Working as a youth sociologist and leadership consultant, her work took her across Canada and gave her the opportunity to work with business and not-for-profit leaders, universities, colleges, and young world-changers.